michaelbradley91/Pipes/Specifics.md

 basicPipe.Outlet.ConnectTo(anotherPipe.Inlet);
 basicPipe.Outlet.Disconnect();
 ```

+### Adapter Inlets and Outlets:

+These are exactly like simple inlets and outlets, but they do not allow threads to send or receive messages with them.
+They can be connected to other pipes however.

+These are used when building composite pipes - pipes that are really made up of many "internal" pipes and do not want to directly expose certain inlets and outlets.
+However, their use is entirely optional.

 ### More Stuff about Inlets and Outlets:
 When you connect an inlet to an outlet, any possible sends and receives in the resulting pipe system are processed **immediately**.
 Normally, you will create your pipe system and then never change it, but you can exploit this behaviour.
 (Disconnecting and connecting is also thread safe).